 - Machine file

 [zlib:built-in options] default_library = 'static' werror = false

 Options set on a per-subproject basis will inherit the option from the parent if the parent has a setting but the subproject doesn't, even when there is a default set Meson language.

 Some options can be set on a per-machine basis (in other words, the value of the build machine can be different than the host machine in a cross compile).
 In these cases the values from both a cross file and a native file are used.

 Loading multiple machine files

-Native files allow layering (cross files can be layered since meson 0.52.0).
-More than one native file can be loaded, with values from a previous file being overridden by the next.
-The intention of this is not overriding, but to allow composing native files.
+Native files allow layering (cross files can be layered since Meson 0.52.0).
+More than one file can be loaded, with values from a previous file being overridden by the next.
+The intention of this is not overriding, but to allow composing files.
 This composition is done by passing the command line argument multiple times:

-meson setup builddir/ --cross-file first.ini --cross-file second.ini --cross-file thrid.ini
+meson setup builddir/ --cross-file first.ini --cross-file second.ini --cross-file third.ini

 In this case

 For example, if there is a project using C and C++, python 3.4-3.7, and LLVM 5-7, and it needs to build with clang 5, 6, and 7, and gcc 5.x, 6.x, and 7.x; expressing all of these configurations in monolithic configurations would result in 81 different native files.
 By layering them, it can be expressed by just 12 native files.